Is the housing market going to crash? What the experts are saying

 The U.S. housing market had finally started slowing in late 2022, and home prices seemed poised for a correction.
 But a strange thing happened on the way to the housing market crash: Home values started rising again.
 So much for the now-quaint notion that the post-pandemic “housing recession” would reverse some of the outsized price gains in homes.

-In another reflection of ongoing increases, the S&P CoreLogic Case-Shiller home price index for August was up 4.2 percent from a year earlier, another all-time high.
+In another reflection of ongoing increases, the S&P CoreLogic Case-Shiller home price index for September was up 3.9 percent from a year earlier.

 Despite prices being high, though, the volume of home sales has plunged, and inventories are still too low to meet demand.
 Homeowners who locked in 3 percent mortgage rates several years ago are declining to sell — and who can blame them, with current rates more than double that? — so the supply of homes for sale is staying tight.
 As a result, any correction will be nothing like the utter collapse of property prices during the Great Recession, when some housing markets experienced a 50 percent cratering of values.